ianwremmel/backbone.smartclasses/README.md

 - Add support for triggers outside of change events, e.g. elEvents, modelEvents, collectionEvents
 - Add support for additional attributes (e.g. it may be desirable to alter the aria attributes of View)
+- Add support for altering elements other than this.$el